EtienneTho/musical-timbre-studies/README.md

 ## Instructions

+MDS analysis : written in MATLAB
 1. Paste the `'./ext/'` folder (private link provided upon request) in the main repo `'./musical-timbre-studies/'`

-2. MDS based analysis (MATLAB)

-   * Run analyses with `main_MDS_BASED_ANALYSIS.m`
+2. Run analyses with `main_MDS_BASED_ANALYSIS.m`
-   * Generate figure by running `Figure2.m`
+3. Generate figure by running `Figure2.m`

-2. Metric learning: optimisation of gaussian kernels written in python (python 3.X).
-We are providing 6 different scripts corresponding to the different analysis of the paper.
+Metric learning: optimisation of gaussian kernels written in python (python 3.X).
+We detail below the correspondance between the scripts and the results reported in the paper.
+As the computation of the optimizations (scripts 010_XX 011_XX 012_XX 013_XX) is time consuming, the optimized are provided in the repository and don't need to be necessarilt re-run.

+### Optimized metrics simulating human dissimilarity ratings
+   * `'010_optimize_metrics.py'`: run optimisation of between-sounds metrics for Full STMF, scale-rate, freq-rate, and freq-scale representations.
-   * `'01_optimize_metrics.py'`: run optimisation of between-sounds metrics (optimised metrics are logged in folder `'./out_folder'`)
+   * `'011_optimize_metrics_spectrum.py'`: run optimisation of between-sounds metrics for the Auditory Spectrum.
+   * `'012_optimize_euclidean_distance.py'`: run the pairwise euclidean distances between Full STMFs representation.
-   * `'02_optimize_decimated_metrics.py'`: run optimisation of between-sounds metrics with decimated representation.
+   * `'013_optimize_decimated_metrics.py'`: run optimisation of between-sounds metrics for Full STMF, scale-rate, freq-rate, and freq-scale decimated representations.
+   * `'014_acoustic_interpretation_results_light.py'`: Cross-validation analysis of the metrics
+   * `'015_acoustic_interpretation_results_light_tabs.py'`: Cross-validation analysis of the metrics with full statistics
+   * `'020_optimized_kernels_analysis.py'`: analysis of the optimized metrics for Full STMF, scale-rate, freq-rate, and freq-scale representations and their decimated ones.
-   * `'03_optimized_kernels_analysis.py'`: run analysis of the optimised metrics
+   * `'021_optimized_kernels_analysis_spectrum.py'`: analysis of the optimized metrics for the Auditory Spectrum.
-   * `'04_EuclideanDistance.py'`: compute correlations between perceptual dissimilarities and euclidean distances between STRFs
-   * `'05_acoustic_interpretation.py'`: generalizability analysis
+   * `'022_EuclideanDistanceAnalyses.py'`: analysis of the euclidean distances pairwise correlations.

+### Clustering of optimized metrics
+   * `'030_acoustic_interpretation_dendrograms.py'`: run the clustering analysis.
+### Acoustic interpretations of the metrics
+   * `'040_acoustic_interpretation_tabs.py'`: this script computes the pairwise correlation between representations for the generalizability analysis with full statistics.
+   * `'041_acoustic_interpretation.py'`: this script computes the pairwise correlation between representations for the generalizability analysis.
+### Timbre perceptual metrics are experiment-specific
+   * `'050_correlation_with_variability.py'`: this script computes the correlation between the stimuli variability and the optimized metrics.
+   * `'051_regression_between_metrics_and_stimuli.py'`: this script computes the multiple linear regression between the optimized metrics and the stimuli representation.
-   * `'06_correlation_with_variability.py'`: correlations between optimised metrics and the variability of sound representations
+   * `'052_regression_between_metrics_and_stimuli_fullStats.py'`: this script computes the multiple linear regression between the optimized metrics and the stimuli representation.

+## Contact
+Please contact me (etienne thoret) for any question(s), bug(s), request(s), suggestion(s): <firstname><name>[AT]gmail<dot>com

 ## Depedencies

-Python dependencies: `tensorly`, `numpy`, `matplotlib`, `aifc`, `tensorflow`
+Python dependencies: `tensorly`, `numpy`, `matplotlib`, `aifc`, `tensorflow`, `scipy`, `random`, `pingouin`, `math`, `pylab`, `tslearn`, `sklearn`, `statsmodels`